 Direct Subsidized/Unsubsidized Loans are estimated on a student's award letter when we receive a FAFSA.
 The loans are then processed through Direct Loans once the student electronically accepts their award indicating they wish to accept the loans.
 The funds are credited to the student's account once the entrance counseling and Master Promissory Note are completed at studentloans.gov.
 Both items must be completed before funds are received at TU.
 The U.S. Department of Education electronically sends TU notification of both completed documents, then the loan funds are credited to the student's account no earlier than the first day of class each semester.
 A disbursement funds letter indicating the type of loan(s) and amount(s) will be emailed to the student's TU email when funds credit.
 A student has the right to cancel all or any portion of the loan within 14 days of the loan crediting their account.
 It is the student's responsibility to notify the Office of Student Financial Services, in writing, if they wish to reduce or cancel their student loan(s).

-Refunds due students as a result of financial aid funds exceeding TU charges will be processed by the Business Office.
+Refunds due students as a result of financial aid funds exceeding TU charges will be processed by the Bursar's Office.
 Students should have personal funds to meet necessary initial expenses such as books and supplies.
 Many families make funds available by establishing a checking account at a local bank.